geoffreyangus/cs106r/notes/simple_functions/simple_functions.md

 > **Call** – To execute the code within a function.
 If one were to say "I called a function" it would mean that he/she used the function in a program to execute the code within.

 Functions can call other functions.
 In fact, this is the way that most functions are used.
+Here is an example of functions being called:

 ```python
 def this_is_a_function():